 be entitled to use an alternative contractor to provide the Service or to provide it itself;

-be entitled, in respect of any costs directly resulting from the termination of the Call Off Contract, to deduct them from any amount which would have been due to the Contractor under this or any other contract with the Contractor or to recover them from the Contractor as a debt.
+be entitled, in respect of any additional costs directly resulting from the termination of the Call Off Contract, to deduct them from any amount which would have been due to the Contractor under this or any other contract with the Contractor or to recover them from the Contractor as a debt.
 Such costs shall include the reasonable costs of the Company in terminating the Call Off Contract and making alternative arrangements for the Service;

 when the total costs, resulting from the termination of the Call Off Contract have been calculated and after taking into account any deduction made by the Company from any sum which would (but for (a) above) have been due to the Contractor, be entitled to any balance due to the Company which shall be recoverable as a debt, or alternatively the Company, subject to clause 21, shall pay to the Contractor any balance due.

 The rights of the Company under clause 20 are in addition to and without prejudice to any other rights or remedies the Company may have whether against the Contractor directly or pursuant to any guarantee or indemnity.

+The Contractor shall have the same rights as the Company under clause 19.1.1 to 19.1.7.

 Recovery of Sums Due to the Company